 After being placed in solitary confinement, Mr. Wiley began to discover his spirituality and later converted to Islam.
-It was his spiritual faith that took him away from the destructive lifestyle of the gangs to a more purposeful and honorable way of living.
+It was his spiritual faith that took him away from the violence and destruction of gang life to a purposeful and honorable way of living.
 He served 22 years before he was released in May 2012 at the age of 43.
-Mr. Wiley has now been working for many years to end gang and youth violence through his development and writing intervention and rehabilitation programs.
+Mr. Wiley has now been working for many years to end gang and youth violence through his program development, writing, and intervention.

 Being a part of this group has been a tremendous blessing.
-I got incarcerated when I was a young teenager and the most productive growth has been during the existence of the Timelist Group.
+I got incarcerated when I was a young teenager, and my most productive growth has been during the existence of the Timelist Group.
 We network, support, and continuously encourage each other to strive to be the best we can possibly be.
 Life is full of challenges and difficult times no matter where we reside.
-But if we stay focused on the betterment of things beyond ourselves, society as a whole benefit and there are no regrets.
+But if we stay focused on the betterment of things beyond ourselves, society as a whole benefits, and there are no regrets.
 May you be well and happy; may no harm come to you; may you be peaceful and free of suffering; and may you always practice compassion.
 We continue to strive.

 I am extremely thankful and appreciative for the sincere effort of every member who has assisted me the growth and development this program.
-I've seen this group do a lot of things in a small amount of time, but I definitely know that there is a great deal more to be done.
-Timelist has kept me focused and goal-oriented, and I've experienced improvement in my communications skills and the ability to pass this work on, like in the movie Pay It Forward.
+I've seen this group do a lot of things in a small amount of time, and I definitely know that there is a great deal more to be done.
+Timelist has kept me focused and goal-oriented, and I've experienced improvement in my communications skills and ability to pass this work on like in the movie Pay It Forward.
 I strongly believe the Timelist Group can make your community better.
 If you want this for your community, I ask of you to please step up and get involved.
 Now is the time!

 Family.
 There are people that love, care and worry about me.
 They have faith that I will come home soon.
 I made a decision to respond to this love my caring about myself and in the process I learned to care about others.
+I participate in the Timelist Group to become a better person and to be family and a friend in support to those that desire to transform their lives.

 There is an opportunity to become a better person in each one of us.
 Whether it's a prisoner helping another prisoner or a family member or friend helping one another, we all can become better people.
-I participate in the Timelist Group precisely for this reason, to become a better person but also to be family and a friend in support to those that desire to transform their lives.
 I invite you to support us and to be a part of our transformation.